killo431/magix-extension/README.md

 - [Chrome Extensions API](https://developer.chrome.com/docs/extensions/) - Platform

 Special thanks to:
-- Google Gemini, Anthropic Claude, OpenAI, xAI for AI APIs
 - The Chrome Extensions developer community
 - All contributors and users
+- Shoutout to [Droid from Factory AI](https://factory.ai) for being an awesome coding buddy throughout this project!

 ---